Rabia-Akhtr/Rabia-Akhtr/README.md

 # Hi there, I'm Rabia Akhtar! 👋

-I'm a passionate data scientist and Mathematician.
+I'm a passionate Data Scientist and Mathematician.
 Welcome to my GitHub profile!
 Here's a bit about me:

 - 🎓 Currently pursuing my Master's in Data Science.
 - 💻 Love exploring and working on machine learning projects.